Pallant Partners

 Early Intervention in Psychosis Service (EIPS) provides community-based support to people aged 14 to 65 who are experiencing their first episode of psychosis.
 Early intervention means getting help quickly for unusual, distressing experiences in order to start recovery as soon as possible and reduce the likelihood of future episodes.

 During the first phase of the project, workshops were run from the Bedale Centre in Bognor.
 After Covid-19 the group sessions moved to the Gallery Studio.
-The creative workshops have included ceramic sessions and Photo Walks on Bognor Seafront.
+The creative workshops included ceramic sessions and Photo Walks on Bognor Seafront.

 Social Prescribing is a fantastic opportunity, to support people to have a healthier connection with their communities.
 Recognising that public health and wellbeing is impacted significantly by a range of social, economic and environmental factors – going beyond the GP’s prescription pad.
 Our positive relationship with Pallant House Gallery has allowed us to collaborate on a Creative Conversations project, offering people an opportunity to connect through art.